jimmyramani0912/Test-3/README.md

 ## About

 This website was built using HTML & CSS.
 It features a design, interactive elements, and stunning visuals.
+It's without responsive design .

 ## Usage